up42/docs/source/reference/data-transfer.rst

 with property keys that contain the values that correspond to those capabilities.

-In the case of imagery or large amounts of vector data (in formats such as GeoJSON, Shapefiles or KML), where this would become impractical to add to the JSON itself, the value should simply be a file path, **relative** to the main metadata file.
+In the case of imagery or vector data (in formats such as GeoJSON, Shapefiles or KML), where It would be impractical to add the data to the JSON itself, the value should simply be a file path, **relative** to the main metadata file.

 The corresponding file(s) should then be written to the output directory when saving data.